fosteraleng/Portal/README.md

 Portal is a SwiftUI package for seamless element transitions between views—including across sheets and navigation pushes—using a portal metaphor for maximum flexibility.

+> **⚠️ Work in Progress (v0.0.1)**
+>
+> Portal is in **early beta**.
+APIs and behavior may change.
+> Known issues:
+> - Shadows may flicker during animation
+> - Customizing hide timing requires manual duration settings
+> - Edge cases around layout updates may not yet be fully handled
+>
+> Use at your own risk and please report bugs or missing features on GitHub!

 ## **Overview**

 ![Example](/assets/example1.gif)